El-leandr0/El-leandr0/README.md

 ![Image](./github-header-banner(5).png)

 Welcome to my profile.

-As a finalist of my bachelor in Data Science, I look for a space where I can put my knowledge to good use and at the same time  learn something new everyday.
+I'm a finalist of the bachelor in Data Science.
+I want to put my knowledge to good use and at the same time  learn something new everyday.
 I am an avid learner, resourcefull and passionate about AI, Economics and everything in between.

 Check below my skills, projects and passions!